OliverLysa/ce_observatory_data_scripts/README.md

 # Updates

 The observatory has been designed to incorporate new data as it becomes available to help with timely insight, trend assessment, monitoring and evaluation.
-Web hooks are used to trigger site rebuild following data updates.
-Data are updated through scheduled extraction scripts, with imported data undergoing structure, data type and content validation to reduce risk of site build failure.
+Data are updated through scheduled extraction scripts.

 ## Feedback